 Programmes of Study

 Year 7 begins with a unit on map skills which will help students to consolidate and strengthen their learning from KS2.
 The map skills unit also underpins all of the other units and will be revisited regularly.
-Students will then study the following units – Rivers, the World of Work, Development and Geology.
+Students will then study the following units – Rivers, the World of Work, Development, and Russia.

 Year 8 begins with the study of life in an emerging country.
 Students will then study the following units – Population, Cold Environments, Hot Extreme Environments, the Middle East, Coasts and Glaciation.